855princekumar/streampulse/README.md

 These prototypes collectively formed the groundwork for **StreamPulse v1**, merging lightweight frame checking, NTP time sync, and CSV-based health logs into a unified, database-backed service.

 > Each version was tested under real IoT and lab conditions, progressively optimized for performance, error handling, and deployment scalability.

 ---

-### Current Status
+### Current Status *(Minor Update)*

-Version 1 implements a functional threaded architecture suitable for up to a few hundred streams under normal heartbeat intervals.
+Version **2.1** is now the recommended release for all new deployments, offering stable Docker-based deployment, persistent data storage, and reliable process orchestration.

-Further improvements and scalability enhancements are planned as subsequent versions are tested and validated in live environments.
+Legacy versions (v2.0, v1.x) remain preserved for historical reference and compatibility testing.

 ---